Given the elaborate nature of the decoration on

 In categorizing moulds we might say that there

-moulds made to shape each of the top and the
+were moulds made to shape each of the top and

 The master mould would be formed in clay and

-fired in the shape of and with the design looking
+hard fired in the shape of and with the design

-like the final item would.
-It would then be used
+looking like the final item would.
+It would then be

-create impressions in two or more parts that
+in turn be used to create impressions in two or

 The making and supplying of moulds became a